 A student may have only three attempts per college credit course, including the original grade, repeat grades, and withdrawals at any point.
-Students who do not complete the same college credit course within three attempts may not take that class for a fourth time.

 Students who do not complete a course within three attempts may petition for a fourth attempt.
 The student must submit a written petition to the Vice President for Enrollment Management and Student Affairs requesting permission to take the course for a fourth time.
 Students must pay full cost of instruction charges for all fourth attempts.